Police seek two young women who may have parked the car of missing German tycoon in Pattaya - Thai Examiner

 The wealthy German businessman was reported missing to local police in Pattaya the day after, on July 5th, by his family.

-Mr Ralter Mach had left his home at an exclusive housing estate in Pattaya on Tuesday morning to meet with the property broker who he had become acquainted with recently.
+Mr Ralter Mack had left his home at an exclusive housing estate in Pattaya on Tuesday morning to meet with the property broker who he had become acquainted with recently.

 The German was last seen wearing a white T-shirt with black shorts and black shoes.